ilgo/Stardict/README.md

   There are a few samples in test/resources to see how the xml file is tructured.

+###Dependencies
+The following libraries will be needed:
+* commons-cli.jar

 ###Build
 Build by running __ant__ in the root of the project.
 It will create an executable ./star.jar.